HL7/US-Core/source/pages/_includes/us-core-procedure-intro.md

 **Profile specific implementation guidance:**

- - Procedure codes SNOMED-CT, CPT, or HCPCS II are required and [ICD-10-PCS codes] MAY be supported as translations to them.
-If choosing to primarily to dental procedures, the [Code on Dental Procedures and Nomenclature (CDT Code)] may be used.
+ - Procedure codes can be taken from SNOMED-CT, CPT, HCPCS II, ICD-10-PCS, or CDT.
  - A procedure including an implantable device **SHOULD** use `Procedure.focalDevice` with a reference to the [US Core Implantable Device Profile].

 ### Examples